jaysylvester/citizen/README.md

 Models are optional and their structure is completely up to you. citizen doesn't talk to your models directly; it only stores them in `app.models` for your convenience.

-Here's a simple static model for the article pattern:
+Here's a simple static model for the article pattern (just an example, because storing content this way is awful):

     // article model